Rosslyn Chapel: “The Da Vinci Code”

 Our author goes all Bahama Mama when traveling to Atlantis with her son

 As it turns out, having a cute toddler with a penchant for high-fiving strangers is like toting around catnip.
-Apparently, Kyle saves his worst for when it’s just us, in private.
+Apparently, my son saves his worst for when it’s just us, in private.
 In public, he was like a well-behaved movie star.
 He went straight to work at the airport, charming the sort of shop girls I had always assumed were beyond human emotion.
 Put him on a plane, I learned, and suddenly he’s the flight attendants’ favorite passenger.
 I’m not ashamed to say that we used him as a means to reel in extra snacks.

 Specialty airfares